Denílson (footballer, born 1976)

 Denílson Martins Nascimento (born 4 September 1976), simply known as Denílson, is a Brazilian former professional footballer.

 Club career

 Born in Salvador, Bahia, Denílson moved abroad at the age of 20.
-He was, however, limited to reserve team football with both Feyenoord and Paris Saint-Germain FC, and signed with Portuguese club C.F.
-União de Lamas in January 1998.
+He was, however, limited to reserve team football with both Feyenoord and Paris Saint-Germain, and signed with Portuguese club União Lamas in January 1998.

-After six years in the United Arab Emirates, mainly at the service of Al Shabab (Dubai), and a brief stint in the Liga MX with Club Atlas, Denílson joined South Korea's Daejeon Citizen F.C. initially on a three-month contract, returning later for one 1/2 years.
+After six years in the United Arab Emirates, mainly at the service of Al Shabab, and a brief stint in the Liga MX with Club Atlas, Denílson joined South Korea's Daejon Citizen initially on a three-month contract, returning later for one 1/2 years.
 He helped fellow K-League team Pohang Steelers finish third at the 2009 FIFA Club World Cup, scoring four goals in three games.

-On 29 December 2009 Denílson signed for FC Bunyodkor in Uzbekistan, partnering Rivaldo at that and his following club, Mogi Mirim Esporte Clube.
-He continued playing well into his 30s, making his debut in the Série B at the age of 35 with Guarani Futebol Clube.
+On 29 December 2009 Denílson signed for Bunyodkor in Uzbekistan, partnering Rivaldo at that and his following club, Mogi Mirim.
+He continued playing well into his 30s, making his debut in the Série B at the age of 35 with Guarani.